open-telemetry/opentelemetry.io/content/en/docs/concepts/sdk-configuration/sdk-environment-variables.md

 ## `OTEL_EXPORTER_ZIPKIN_PROTOCOL`

 This will be used to specify whether or not the exporter uses v1 or v2, json, thrift or protobuf.
-As of 1.0 of the specification, there _is no specified default, or configuration via environment variables_.
+As of 1.0 of the specification, there is no specified default, or configuration via environment variables.